 - Typically occurs early in the morning

-- Highest prevalence in Japanese population (especially young women)
+- Highest prevalence in the Japanese population (especially young women)

 - Average age of onset: 50 years